Parallactic angle

 In spherical astronomy, the parallactic angle is the angle between the great circle through a celestial object and the zenith, and the hour circle of the object.
 It is usually denoted q.
 In the triangle zenith—object—celestial pole, the parallactic angle will be the position angle of the zenith at the celestial object.
 Despite its name, this angle is unrelated with parallax.
-The parallactic angle is zero or 180° when the object crosses the meridian.
+The parallactic angle is 0° or 180° when the object crosses the meridian.